matthiasn/clojure-system-book/manuscript/Client-UI.md

 Bootstrap has served me alright over the last two years or so, but it was time for something simpler.

 So I had a look for newer CSS frameworks and I found **[Pure](http://purecss.io)**.
 Pure is much more lightweight than Bootstrap, it requires a much smaller download and the grid model is also much easier to use than Bootstrap.
-Before we compare the HTML, here's how the new version looks like:
+Here's how the new version looks like:

 ![Screenshot with Pure CSS](images/screenshot.png)